-Our blog posts What is Brand Architecture? and How to Choose Your Brand Architecture? cover brand architecture basics and our post What is an Overbrand? featured the overbrand brand architecture.
-This post moves on to an often over-looked brand architecture structure – the masterbrand brand architecture.
-The other two primary brand architecture types (endorser and free standing) will be featured in future blog posts.
+Our blog posts What Is Brand Architecture? and How to Choose Your Brand Architecture? cover brand architecture basics and our post What Is a Sub-Brand? features the sub-brand brand architecture.
+This post moves on to an often over-looked brand architecture structure — the masterbrand brand architecture.
+The other two primary brand architecture types (endorser and freestanding) are featured in other blog posts.

 Masterbrand in a Nutshell